KyleBanks/RESTCache/README.md

 # <a name="buildingExtensions"></a> Building Extensions

 Extensions allow you to implement or override functionality to RESTCache.
 Any JavaScript (.js) files placed in the server/extensions directory will be treated as additional routes, and can potentially override the built-in commands.
+It should be noted, extensions are subject to the ['command enabled/disabled configurations'] (#config), meaning if a command is disabled, calls to it through an extension will return an Error.

 #### Examples